 STEP ONE: Take a stroll.
 But only a stroll!
 Sure you’ve probably heard morning exercise is useful, but the key is actually the type.
 Anything too long or involving multiple intense interactions with other dogs can actually heighten their stress levels before you even truly begin the day.
 So keep it to a gentle walk (around 30 minutes is ideal…unless they’re a highly active dog who needs a run) remembering the key is to keep it all nice and calm.

 STEP TWO: Your departure prep begins!
 It’s all about giving them the tools to cope with some alone time.
-And one of the most useful is supplements.
-But rather than using anything that ‘sedates’ them, my go-to is the amino acid called L-theanine which is derived from green tea.
+But rather than using anything that ‘sedates’ them, my go-to is the amino acid called L-theanine.
 This is proven to promote calmness while reducing irritability and those worrying anxiety related signs.
-Thankfully, I use L-theanine in my Calm + Collected treats (and School Snacks for the little ones!) so you don't have to worry about sourcing it yourself.
-Just a few snacks at least 45 minutes before you leave will make a huge difference.
+And it's why I use L-theanine in my Calm + Collected treats.
+Just a few snacks at least an hour before you leave will make a huge difference.

 STEP THREE: Time for some self-soothing!
 So here’s the thing.
 Every dog is equipped with some instinctive coping mechanisms for moments like these.
 You just need to help them brush on these skills they’re actually born with and rarely use in real life.
 They’re called ‘self-soothing’ techniques (SST’s) and the key is identifying which one your pup has in their little kit bag by watching what toys or items of yours they seem drawn to when they’re stressed or bored.